 Memphis is the birthplace of rock 'n' roll and home of the blues.
 Dance your way around the Rock 'n' Soul Museum and be sure to visit Graceland, Sun Studio and Beale Street.

-Head to the airport for your flight back to the UK.
+Head to the airport for your flight back to the UK, arriving on day 16.

 Meet our experts